Iowa Sports Betting

 The Iowa Racing and Gaming Commission on Monday reported a record-breaking $87.2 million in wagers accepted.
 Historically, around 70% of this has been driven by mobile sports betting.

-DraftKings Sportsbook is available to Iowa sports fans 21+ as of February 2020, after in-person registration at any of the three Wild Rose Casinos (located in Jefferson, Clinton, and Emmetsburg).
+DraftKings Sportsbook is available to Iowa sports fans 21+ as of February 2020, online and at any of the three Wild Rose Casinos (located in Jefferson, Clinton, and Emmetsburg).

 DraftKings has a fantastic selection of NFL player props.
 It is also the first book in most U.S. states to post college football lines for the following week and has one of the best mobile apps in the market.

-Iowa sports fans can sign up for PointsBet at Catfish Bend Casino in Burlington, an upscale, state of the art sports bar and casino with an odds display wall, slot machines, and blackjack tables.
+Iowa sports fans can sign up for PointsBet online or at the Catfish Bend Casino in Burlington, an upscale, state-of-the-art sports bar and casino with an odds display wall, slot machines, and blackjack tables.

 PointsBet's app and site stand out as one of the best in the U.S. with its sleek mobile design.
 They offer great promotions and daily boosters, including some of the best odds for the popular spread and over/under bets.